ade25/ade25.webserver/docs/setup.md

 $ python bootstrap.py -c development.cfg
 ```

-This should buildout a local fabfile with the buildout specific details.

 Usage
 =====

 In order to work with your webserver configuration and deployment setup you
-need to have the venv activated and local fabfiles already built.
+need to have the *venv* always activated and local fabfiles already built.

 Example: